MGSimard/vertexblog/README.md

 ![Screenshot](https://i.imgur.com/jjlaSb3.png)

 VertexBlog is a blogging platform based on the Windows 95 user interface.
-It runs as a file explorer directory, where blogs are set up as folders within /Documents, and posts are text files within their respective blogs.
+It runs as a file explorer directory where blogs are set up as folders within /Documents, and posts are text files within their respective blogs.

 ### Features